 In sitcoms, you'll also see the use of the TAG.
 This is a bookend scene usually included after the episode's story has played out.
 This is where one last gag or character moment is offered.

-Overall, that's all you need to know from a structuring and formatting perspective, in order to write a television script.
+Overall, that's all you need to know from a structuring and formatting perspective, in order to start TV writing.

 Learn the difference between single-camera and multi-camera sitcom script format here.

-The best tools you can utilize to learn about and write great television scripts are:
+The best tools you can utilize to learn about and start TV writing are:

 - Screenwriting Software - Whether it be Final Draft, WriterDuet, or one of the other equivalents, the software will do most of the work for you, from a formatting standpoint.

 - Reading Television Scripts - Find a series that is close to what you are writing, find the pilot script for it, and emulate it as much as possible.
 Perhaps the best place to go is The Script Lab because it offers you a free library of pilot and episode scripts for many, many shows - and also feature films.

 - Binge Watch TV Series - With all of the streaming available now, the best possible resource is watching episodes.
 For network and cable shows, you'll see where the act breaks are as far as where they would normally cut to commercial.
 For premium channel shows (HBO, Showtime, etc.), you'll have to simply time code it — one minute equals one page — and pay attention to the various changes in the story.

 You have to ask yourself what kind of show you'd like to create and where you see that type of show debuting.